What is the best diet for autoimmune?

 The Paleo Diet

-• My Modified Paleo Plan: also excludes nightshades as they can be particularly triggering for joint/muscle pain and IBD.
-I also caution people to be mindful of eating eggs daily which is something many women will do when following any sort of "diet" because they're easy and fast.
+- My Modified Paleo Plan: also excludes nightshades as they can be particularly triggering for joint/muscle pain and IBD.
+I also caution people to watch for reactions to eggs and beef.

 The Autoimmune Protocol (AIP)

-The Autoimmune Protocol (abbreviate to AIP) is another nutrition plan with science backing its success.
-It has an even stronger focus on nutrient density to support immune regulation.
+The Autoimmune Protocol (abbreviate to AIP) is another nutrition plan which has an even stronger focus on nutrient density to support immune regulation.
 For this reason, it eliminates more food triggers than Paleo and strongly emphasizes a certain combination of protein, produce and fat to help feed and fuel immune resilience and digestive wellness.

 Many people won’t consider AIP because they think it’s too difficult or restrictive.
 Rest assured … it’s not and it’s 100% doable.
 In fact, I did a modified version of this with my child when she was first diagnosed and it helped her turn her condition around quite quickly.
 This is the reason WHY I became an AIP Certified Coach, participate in the AIP Summits, and have maintained my designation for the past 5 years.